 (a) Restated (see Note 3).

 The decrease in assets of the Americas segment is primarily related to the decline in per unit commodity prices and the sale of five peaking power plants.
 The increase in assets of the Europe and Other Commodity Markets segment is due to the growth of the segment’s commodity business.
-[The decrease in assets of the Corporate and Other segments is primarily related to the acquisition of the Raptor SPEs (see Notes 3 and 4)].

 13. Derivative Instruments